-- 5.11.10 This policy reflects the NPPF and relevant SWDP policies regarding new residential development in the open countryside.
-Although most of the NPA is within the Development Boundary there are areas within the open countryside where there is existing houses and other buildings and there may be pressure for further residential development in the future. - 5.11.11 The open countryside within the NPA includes some sensitive land use designations including the Malvern Hills AONB supported by SWDP23 and Leigh Sinton Strategic Gap supported by SWDP2D.
-Protecting the natural beauty and special qualities of the AONB and the open character of the Strategic Gap are of significant importance and proposals that are considered to have an adversely harmful impact on these qualities and character will not be permitted.

-- 5.11.12 The policy complies with non-strategic policies SWDP16: Rural Exception Sites; SWDP18: Replacement Dwellings in the Open Countryside and SWDP19: Dwellings for Rural Workers.
-It provides the key elements of these policies within the one neighbourhood plan policy.
-These individual policies should be referenced for further reasoned justification. - 5.11.13 In relation to extensions to existing dwellings it is considered that these should not exceed 30% of the original volume of the existing dwelling which is in line with the 30% footprint increase for replacement dwellings. - 5.11.14 The policy allows, in line with NPPF, the subdivision of existing dwellings within the open countryside.
+- 5.11.11.
+This policy reflects the NPPF and relevant SWDP policies regarding new residential development in the open countryside.
+Although most of the NPA is within the Development Boundary there are areas within the open countryside where there is existing houses and other buildings and there may be pressure for further residential development in the future. - 5.11.12.
+The open countryside within the NPA includes some sensitive land use designations including the Malvern Hills AONB supported by SWDP23 and Leigh Sinton Strategic Gap supported by SWDP2D.
+Protecting the natural beauty and special qualities of the AONB and the open character of the Strategic Gap are of significant importance and proposals that are considered to have an adversely harmful impact on these qualities and character will not be permitted. - 5.11.13.
+The policy complies with non-strategic policies SWDP16: Rural Exception Sites; SWDP18: Replacement Dwellings in the Open Countryside and SWDP19: Dwellings for Rural Workers.
+It provides the key elements of these policies within the one neighbourhood plan policy. - 5.11.14.
+The policy allows, in line with NPPF, the subdivision of existing dwellings within the open countryside.
 Proposals for the subdivision of an existing dwelling will need to ensure there is sufficient and appropriately designed garden space and curtilage car parking.
 The intensification of use should not have an adversely harmful effect on the visual and landscape qualities of the site and its setting.
 The policy also allows, in line with NPPF, the re-use of redundant and disused buildings within the open countryside subject to the development enhancing its immediate setting.
 In addition proposals should not require substantial reconstruction unless it can be demonstrated that the use of the existing structure is not viable.
-Proposals which include extensions to the existing building should be subordinate to the existing building and no more than 30% of the original volume of the building.
+Proposals which include extensions to the existing building should be subordinate to the existing building and no more than 30% of the original footprint of the building.